Jean28518/linux-guides/backup-server-sytem/jeans-routine.md

 #!/bin/bash

 # Dump all databases
+# --default-character-set=utf8mb4: For emojis and similar, otherwise its broken
-mysqldump -u root --all-databases > all_databases.sql
+mysqldump -u root --all-databases --default-character-set=utf8mb4 > all_databases.sql
 # To restore a Single MySQL Database from a Full MySQL Dump:
 # mysql -p -o database_name < all_databases.sql